DaniilPopov0809/Dexola-camp-webapp/README.en.md

 ## Description of the project

-Decentralization of web applications with interaction with various contracts, at the Ethereum level.
+Decentralization of web applications with interaction with various contracts, at the Ethereum network.

 ## Implemented